mrcjkb/haskell-tools.nvim/README.md

 local ht = require('haskell-tools')

 -- Generate tags for the whole project
--- `path`: An optional file path, defaults to the current buffer -- `opts`: Optional options:
+---@param path: An optional file path, defaults to the current buffer
+---@param opts: Optional options:
--- `opts.refresh`: Whether to refresh tags
+---@param opts.refresh: Whether to refresh tags
---                 if they have already been generated for a project ht.tags.generate_project_tags(path, opts)
+--- if they have already been generated for a project ht.tags.generate_project_tags(path, opts)

 -- Generate tags for the whole project
--- `path`: An optional file path, defaults to the current buffer ht.tags.generate_package_tags(path)
+---@param path: An optional file path, defaults to the current buffer ht.tags.generate_package_tags(path)
 ```